helleworldGIT/Vue-Dynamic-TabLike-Menu/README.md

 # Vue Dynamic Tab Menu for Vuejs
 A tab-like menu in Vuejs.

-This project was made for an article writen in Dev.to, both made by Desiré M Carmona / @helleworld_ in Twitter
+This project was made for an article writen in Dev.to, both made by Desiré M Carmona /  [My Twitter](https://twitter.com/helleworld_)

 Active-tab menus could look like this: